monsterkittykitty/ds_base/ds_base/EXTENDING.md

 This document explains how to subclass `ds_base::DsProcess` to create a new node that place nicely with the rest of the `ds` ros ecosystem.

 ## Quick Rules for New ds_base::DsProcess-based Nodes

 1. The new sensor must subclass `ds_base::DsProcess`
-2. *Ideally* the new sensor should hide all implementation details within a subclass of `ds_sensors::SensorBase::Impl`
+2. *Ideally* the new sensor should hide all implementation details within a subclass named with a `Private` suffix.  (e.g. for `DerivedClass`, another class named `DerivedClassPrivate`)

 `ds_base::DsProcess` uses the PIMPL idom to hide implementation-specific details from the user.
-"Implementation-specific" in this context refers to anything you might consider holding `protected` or `private` in your class.
+"Implementation-specific" in this context refers to anything you might consider holding `protected` or `private` that is *non-virtual* in your class.
 It isn't strictly necessary to follow this pattern in your own classes, but doing so has some benefits that include:

-- Setting up ros-related things (parameters, topics, subscriptions) is done for you IF you override the respective methods in `DsProcess::Impl`
+- Setting up ros-related things (parameters, topics, subscriptions) is done for you IF you override the respective methods in `DsProcess`
 - Maintaining a stable ABI for your library is much, much easier.
 This is less of an issue if you're just creating executables.

+We use a set of macros based on those available in Qt.
+Qt also provides a very nice wiki page for using their macros with PIMPL:  [D-Pointer](http://wiki.qt.io/D-Pointer)

 ## Step 0:  Read the Source Files!

 - `include/ds_process/ds_process.h`
-- `include/ds_process/ds_process_private.h`
+- `src/ds_process/ds_process_private.h`

 Seriously, read the header files.
 There will be a *lot* more detail in those two files than this one.
 And while this document will strive to keep up to date with changes to `DsProcess` it may fall out